abstratt/ebui/README.md

 Properties can be set on creation or update using the following syntax in the body of an email:

-    Thanks for your report.
-I was able to reproduce it locally, and agree it is a dangerous bug.
-We will fix it right away.
     --
     Priority: High
     Assignee: Jenniffer Strong
     Fix for: v2.1.1
+    --
+    Thanks for your report.
+I was able to reproduce it locally, and agree it is a dangerous bug.
+We will fix it right away.

+Note the

 #### Invoking actions